Aritro-Santra/segmentation-of-exhudates-and-microaneurysms-from-DR-images/README.md

 # Image Processing with Eigenvalue Analysis and Medical Image Segmentation

 ## Overview
-This project combines advanced image analysis techniques with medical image segmentation to extract meaningful insights from visual data.
+This project combines advanced image analysis techniques with medical image segmentation to extract meaningful insights.
 The application is divided into two primary components:

 1. **Image Eigenvalue Analyzer**
    - Analyzes eigenvalues of image channels (grayscale, red, green, and blue).